redxdev/ECS/README.md

     world->tick(deltaTime);

-Once you are done with the world, make sure to destroy it!
+Once you are done with the world, make sure to destroy it (this will also deallocate the world).

     world->destroy();

 #### Custom Allocators

 You may use any standards-compliant custom allocator.
-The world handles all allocations for entities and components, and you may pass it a custom allocator like so:
+The world handles all allocations and deallocations for entities and components.

-    World* world = World::createWorld<MyCustomAllocatorType<Entity>>(myCustomAllocator);
+In order to use a custom allocator, define `ECS_ALLOCATOR_TYPE` before including `ECS.h`:

+    #define ECS_ALLOCATOR_TYPE MyAllocator<Entity>
+	#include "ECS.h"

+Allocators must have a default constructor.
+When creating the world with `World::createWorld`, you may pass in your custom allocator if you need to initialize it first.
+Additionally, custom allocators must be rebindable via `std::allocator_traits`.

 The default implementation uses `std::allocator<Entity>`.
 Note that the world will rebind allocators for different types.